Installation

 cd hermespy/

-Some submodules of HermesPy are provided as C++ implementations with Python bindings for improved performance.
+Some parts of HermesPy are provided as C++ implementations with Python bindings for improved performance.
 Therefore, building the package from source requires your system to have a build chain detectable by CMake installed and configured.
 For Windows users, we recommend downloading and installing the Visual Studio Build Tools.

 Build and install the package contained within the repository by executing the following commands within a terminal: